-- Visitors to a motor sport circuit, track, rally or event can play an important role in keeping the environment clean and undamaged.
-Here are some suggestions: - In co-operation with the police, select the routes to and from the venue which will cause as little annoyance as possible within the surrounding area. - Provide clear signs to the venue, which must be removed within 24 hours of the end of the event. - Do not allow parking on vulnerable areas (verges, green lanes, etc.), or where soil damage may occur (eg after heavy rain). - Avoid concentrations of people in sensitive areas. - Provide sufficient sanitary facilities and ensure secure/prompt treatment of effluent. - Inform the public about responsible behaviour on the site. - Specify, in contracts with catering firms, that all drinks and food packaging is to be removed from the site.
+Visitors to a motor sport circuit, track, rally or event can play an important role in keeping the environment clean and undamaged.
+Here are some suggestions:

+- In co-operation with the police, select the routes to and from the venue which will cause as little annoyance as possible within the surrounding area. - Provide clear signs to the venue, which must be removed within 24 hours of the end of the event. - Do not allow parking on vulnerable areas (verges, green lanes, etc.), or where soil damage may occur (eg after heavy rain). - Avoid concentrations of people in sensitive areas. - Provide sufficient sanitary facilities and ensure secure/prompt treatment of effluent. - Inform the public about responsible behaviour on the site. - Specify, in contracts with catering firms, that all drinks and food packaging is to be removed from the site.
+That all Generators to be placed on an environment mat for protection of the ground during refueling.